Gagniuc/World-smallest-js-chart-v1.0/README.md

 # World-smallest-chart

-This js implementation may be the smallest chart to date (to my knowledge).
+This js implementation may be the smallest chart to date (to my knowledge)!